 Landscape New landscaping will be minimal, with the exception of planters.
-Urban open space should continue to consist of existing Lanascape and future publicly accessible parks and open spaces, such as Bicentennial Park and the Harpeth River.
-Courtyards, outdoor dining areas, outdoor plazas, etc. The Harpeth River is intended to have a public edge that is physically and visually accessible to the public through a Amenities greenway network that extends north to south along the river.
+Urban open space should continue to consist of existing and future publicly accessible parks and open spaces, such as Bicentennial Park and the Harpeth River.
+Courtyards, outdoor dining areas, outdoor plazas, etc. A The Harpeth River is intended to have a public edge that is physically and visually accessible to the public through a Amenities greenway network that extends north to south along the river.
 The purpose is to provide environmental educational opportunities, points for passive recreation, small informal gatherings and scenic vistas.
 Buildings should not turn their backs on the river, and sites should be designed to incorporate the river and access to it as an amenity.
 Z The existing interconnected sidewalk and street network will remain and should be enhanced.
-E DESIGN Access Pedestrian access is provided along the street.
+ESIGN Access Pedestrian access is provided along the street.
 Vehicular access should be provided from secondary streets.
 Common or shared vehicular-access points are encouraged to limit curb cuts along the street.
 SITE On-street parking is encouraged.
 Parking Off street and structured parking should be located to the rear of buildings.
 Large expanses of pavement should be avoided.
 Structured parking along the streets may be considered if it maintains active ground-floor uses along the entire street frontage.
 Landscape and/or architectural features should be used to diminish the appearance of parking from public view.
 Adequate parking for infill and adaptive reuse should be provided so as to support existing and future development and to minimize impacts to established neighborhoods.
 Shared parking is encouraged for synergistic uses that capitalize on varying peak times of parking demand.

-Z Vehicular Additional street interconnectivity is needed so as to provide a linkage extending First Avenue North to connect with North Margin Street.
+Additional street interconnectivity is needed so as to provide a linkage extending First Avenue North to connect with North Vehicular Margin Street.
 New streets should be designed per the Corridor Character Matrix and Connect Franklin.
-TRANSPORTATION Bicycle and Pedestrian Additional pedestrian interconnectivity is needed to provide a trail along the Harpeth River.
-Improved crosswalks and sidewalk connections are desired so as to provide pedestrian linkages from Main Street to Bicentennial Park.
-The pedestrian system should continue to be enhanced.
-Connections between uses on and between the site and adjacent properties and rights-of-way should be provided.
-Bicycle, multi-use path, and pedestrian connections should be designed and provided per the Corridor Character Matrix, Connect Franklin, and the Parks Master Plan.
+Additional pedestrian interconnectivity is needed to provide a trail along the Harpeth River.
+Improved crosswalks and ATIC sidewalk connections are desired so as to provide pedestrian linkages from Main Street to Bicentennial Park.
+TRANSPORTATION The pedestrian system should continue to be enhanced.
+Wider sidewalks that allow for outdoor seating and comfortable ISPC Bicycle and pedestrian movement are encouraged for infill development.
+Pedestrian F Connections between uses on and between the site and adjacent properties and rights-of-way should be provided.
+Bicycle, multi-use path, and pedestrian connections should be designed and provided per the Corridor Character Matrix, Connect Franklin, Parks Master Plan, and this Plan.
 Transit Transit stops and/or stations should be provided along existing or planned routes.
-SPECIAL CONSIDERATIONS Public Parking Supporting and enhancing the established business district along Main Street is a priority.
-Continuity of active storefront businesses is necessary in order to keep downtown vibrant.
-Extending commercial and mixed uses down side streets with well-connected pedestrian loops and strategically placed parking structures is encouraged.
+First Avenue South SID. and East Main See Special Consideration in Neighborhood Mixed-Use and Figure 4.4 Ž Street SPECIALCONSID Supporting and enhancing the established business district along Main Street is a priority.
+Continuity of active storefront Public Parking businesses is necessary in order to keep downtown vibrant.
+Extending commercial and mixed uses down side streets with SPE rublic rarking well-connected pedestrian loops and strategically placed parking structures is encouraged.
 Two supported locations for structured parking are on the east side of Fifth Avenue North and along the west side of Fourth Avenue South/Church Street.